aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_filetypesyntax.md

 ## FileTypeSyntax           --  easily associate syntax coloring with filetype or extension

 ## Desc
-easily associate syntax coloring with filetype or extension
+* user ability to associate a SynModeColor with a FileType

 ## See also
 * __blank__